-- Document: The name of the document in Poser. - Output File: The job name when submitted to the Queue. - Start Time: The time the job was received by the Queue Manager. - Completed Time: The time the job was completed. - Status: - Running: The job is currently being processed. - Waiting: The job is waiting to be processed. - Suspended: The job is on hold. - Done: The job is processed and is shown on the job list for reference. - Frame: Indicates the frame that is currently being rendered. - Start: Derived from the movie settings dialog. - End: Derived from the movie settings dialog - Increment: Derived from the movie settings dialog) - Host: Indicates the node this job came from.
+- Document: The name of the document in Poser. - Output File: The job name when submitted to the Queue. - Progress: Percentage of job completed. - Start Time: The time the job was received by the Queue Manager. - Completed Time: The time the job was completed. - Status: - Running: The job is currently being processed. - Waiting: The job is waiting to be processed. - Suspended: The job is on hold. - Done: The job is processed and is shown on the job list for reference. - Frame: Indicates the frame that is currently being rendered. - Start: Derived from the movie settings dialog. - End: Derived from the movie settings dialog - Increment: Derived from the movie settings dialog) - Host: Indicates the node this job came from. - Order: Displays the order in which jobs will be rendered. - Render Device: Displays the device used for the render.
+"Use Job" uses the device as selected in Render Settings.